IntEL4CoRo/ViB-public/content/page/fallschool/Chapter0/index.md

 The Goal
 ---
-By the end of Day 5, PR2 will be fully equipped to execute this task in a seamless manner in simulation.
+By the end of Chapter 5, PR2 will be fully equipped to execute this task in a seamless manner in simulation.